Quick Start Guide for VegeHub

 Configure the VegeHub

-Once you find the IP address type it into the address bar of your web browser of a computer or phone on your local WiFi network.
+Once the yellow LED is turned on, type your hub's IP address into the address bar of your Chrome web browser on a computer or phone connected to your local WiFi network.
 This will bring up the home page of setup webpage for the VegeHub.

 VegeHub Home Tab